h0p3zZ/BScThesis/Notes/5_Notes.md

 ```
 <file> a JSON object containing exactly the following fields:
     "horizon" a JSON integer
-    "tasks" a JSON object of type dictionary with a JSON string as a key and a <task> object as a value
+    "tasks" a JSON object of type dictionary with a JSON string as a key and a JSON object of type <task> as a value

 <task> a JSON object containing exactly the following fields:
     "name": a JSON string